animeavi/pleroma/docs/docs/configuration/howto_theming_your_instance.md

 ### Give the theme a name

-When you open one of the themes that ship with Akkoma, you'll notice that the json has a `"name"` key.
+When you open one of the themes that ship with Akkoma, you'll notice that the JSON has a `"name"` key.
 Add a key-value pair to your theme where the key name is `"name"` and the value the name you want to give your theme.
-After this you can refresh te page in your browser and the name should be visible in the drop-down.
+After this you can refresh the page in your browser and the name should be visible in the drop-down.

 Example of `my-awesome-theme.json` where we add the name "My Awesome Theme"
 ```json